brainstormforce/json-ld-breadcrumbs/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Adds JSON-LD based breacrumb schema to your site visible only to the Search Engines such as Google.
+Adds JSON-LD based breadcrumb schema to your site visible only to the Search Engines such as Google.

 ## Description ##

-Adds JSON-LD based breacrumb schema to your site visible only to the Search Engines such as Google.
+Adds JSON-LD based breadcrumb schema to your site visible only to the Search Engines such as Google.

+Credits - [SEO Yoast](https://github.com/Yoast/wordpress-seo/blob/trunk/frontend/class-breadcrumbs.php) for the base breadcrumbs class.

 ## Installation ##